lichingngamba/tweet_classification/README.md

 # tweet_classification
-Classification of Metaphorical Tweets using Fine-tuned DistilBert.
+Classification of Metaphorical Tweets by Fine-tunning DistilBert.